I tell ya, golf courses and cemeteries are the biggest wastes of prime real estate!

 Is it bad when one of the most beloved characters in golf movie history thinks golf courses are a waste of space?
 We love Al Czervik – we all do.
 But the fact remains he wanted to buy Bushwood and replace the course with condos.
 Granted, his motivation was purely for profit, but nonetheless he wished there were less golf courses in the world.
 And so do many other people.

-Some real estate moguls see golf courses as an encroachment on their piggybank; Some environmentalists see golf courses as an encroachment on the natural habitat of wildlife; and some non-golfers see golf courses as just a waste of space that could have some other use instead.
+Some real estate moguls see golf courses as an encroachment on their piggybank; Some environmentalists view golf courses as an encroachment on the natural habitat of wildlife; and some non-golfers see golf courses as just a waste of space that could have been put to better use.

-As golfers, we may have never even thought about how many golf courses there are in the world (32,000).
+As golfers, we may have never even thought about how many golf courses there are in the world (34,000).
 For us, there can never be too many courses.
 But when we look at the stats, it’s kinda crazy.
 That’s a lot of land, water, fertilizer, pesticides, etc. just so we golfers can play our game.
-Sure golf is doing more for the environment these days, but it’s just scratching the surface.
+Sure golf is doing more to lessen its environmental impact these days, but that’s just scratching the surface.
 So this brings me back to the original question: Are golf courses a waste of space?

 1See page 3 of the Golf Course Environmental Profile: Property Summary.